"

 Clinical signs

 Gas distension is palpable rectally with tight vertical bands but may resemble other forms of gas colic.
-It will usually respond well to pain relief, antispasmodic agents, mineral oil and exercise.
+Some horses will develop a cecal ping on the right side.

 Impactions will cause the cecum to sink and to be less palpable.
 Impactions are generally not identifiable until advanced.